simdutf/simdutf/README.md

  * @return true if and only if the string is valid UTF-16BE.
  */
 simdutf_warn_unused bool validate_utf16be(const char16_t *buf, size_t len) noexcept;

 /**
+ * Using native endianness; Validate the UTF-16 string and stop on error.
+ * It might be faster than validate_utf16 when an error is expected to occur early.
+ *
+ * Overridden by each implementation.
+ *
+ * This function is not BOM-aware.
+ *
+ * @param buf the UTF-16 string to validate.
+ * @param len the length of the string in number of 2-byte words (char16_t).
+ * @return a result pair struct with an error code and either the position of the error if any or the number of words validated if successful.
+ */
+simdutf_warn_unused result validate_utf16_with_errors(const char16_t *buf, size_t len) noexcept;

+/**
  * Validate the UTF-16LE string and stop on error.
 It might be faster than